-The Wilmington Regional Office of the North Carolina Department of Environment and Natural Resources (NCDENR) has air quality jurisdiction for the project area.
-New Hanover is in "attainment" for all criteria pollutants (Newland per comm.
-May 22, 2012).
+The Wilmington Regional Office of the N.C.
+Department of Environmental Quality has air quality jurisdiction for the project area.
+New Hanover County and Brunswick County are in "attainment" for all criteria pollutants (Newland per comm.
+May 22, 2012) and (http://deq.nc.gov/about/divisions/air-quality/air-quality-planning/attainment).